5. First aid equipment

 If a student is unwell during lessons they should report to the reception team of that building who will assess the situation and decide on the next course of action.
 If necessary, the receptionist may organise for the student to be taken to one of the medical rooms.
 Please refer to our Administration of Medicines Policy for further information on this issue.

-9.1 If an accident occurs, then the member of staff in charge should be consulted.
+9.1 If an accident occurs, a member of reception staff should be consulted.
 That person will assess the situation and decide on the next course of action, which may involve calling immediately for an ambulance.
 Appointed Persons or First Aiders can also be called for if necessary.

-9.2 In the event that the First Aider does not consider that they can adequately deal with the presenting condition by the administration of First Aid, then they should arrange for the injured person to access appropriate medical treatment without delay.
+9.2 In the event that the First Aider cannot adequately deal with the issue they should arrange appropriate medical treatment without delay.

 9.3 Ambulances: If an ambulance is called then the First Aider in charge should make arrangements for the ambulance to have access to the accident site.
 Arrangements should be made to ensure that any student is accompanied in the ambulance if necessary, or followed to hospital, by a member of staff if it is not possible to contact the parents in time.